 Philip Gerskovich joined Zebra as senior vice president, corporate development, in 2005.
 He became senior vice president, new growth platforms in Sept.
 2011.
 Previously, Mr. Gerskovich was corporate vice president and general manager of new business, commercial printing division for Eastman Kodak Company from 2004 until he joined Zebra.
 From 1999 to 2003, he was corporate vice president and chief operating officer, digital and applied imaging, at Kodak.
 His previous positions included vice president of internet appliance business unit, Data General Corp. from 1995 to 1998, director, server product marketing, Dell Inc., from 1994 to 1995, and program director OEM and technology marketing, RS/6000 division, International Business Machines Corporation, from 1992 to 1994.
 Mr. Gerskovich received a B.S. degree in computer engineering from the University of Illinois.

-Jim Kaput is senior vice president, general counsel and secretary of Zebra and has been with the company since 2009.
-He also serves as Zebra's Chief Compliance Officer.
+Jim Kaput is senior vice president, general counsel and corporate secretary of Zebra and has been with the company since 2009.
 From 2008 to 2009, Mr. Kaput served as counsel to the chairman of the U.S. Securities and Exchange Commission.
 Prior to that, he was senior vice president and general counsel at The ServiceMaster Company from 2000 to 2007.
 Mr. Kaput began his career in Sidley Austin LLP's corporate and securities group.
 He served as a partner in the firm from 1994 to 2000.
 Mr. Kaput received his J.D. from Cornell University Law School and a B.S. in finance from the University of Pennsylvania.

 Michael H. Terzich became senior vice president, global sales and marketing, in July 2006, previously serving as Zebra's senior vice president, Office of the CEO, since 2003.
 Mr. Terzich is responsible for the sales and marketing of Zebra's products worldwide.
 Since joining Zebra in 1992, Mr. Terzich has held a variety of progressive roles including vice president and general manager, Center of Excellence, the vice president of sales for North America, Latin America, and Asia Pacific, vice president of strategic project management, director of integration project management, director of printer products, and director of customer and technical services.
 Prior to Zebra, he was the director of operations for a five-plant industrial video production and duplication company.
 Mr. Terzich earned his B.S. degree in marketing from the University of Illinois and an MBA from Loyola University of Chicago.